swiftlang/swift-evolution/proposals/NNNN-receiversFunctions.md

 // example 2.1, compiles
 ````

 The function `call` has the `action` parameter, which holds a reference to a class function of `Foo`.
-To use
+To use the current
-the current design with the variable `sample`, the variable needs to be passed as a
+design with the variable `sample`, the variable needs to be passed as a parameter `Bar().call(action: sample)`.
-parameter `Bar().currentDesign(action: sample)`.

 Instead of using the variable `sample`, it is also possible to use a closure, which will handle the `action` and will be
-called in `currentDesign`, see the following code.
+called in `call`, see the following code.

 ````swift
 extension Bar {